George Grenville: Death

 George Grenville's post mortem was carried up by John Hunter who retained specimens in his collection which later became the Hunterian Museum.
 Subsequent analysis of these specimens published by the Royal College of Surgeons of England suggests that George Grenville was affected by Multiple myeloma at the time of his death.

 Legacy

-He was one of the relatively few prime ministers (others include Henry Pelham, William Pitt the Younger, Spencer Perceval, George Canning, Sir Robert Peel, William Ewart Gladstone, Sir Henry Campbell-Bannerman, Bonar Law, Ramsay MacDonald, Neville Chamberlain, Sir Winston Churchill, Sir Edward Heath, Sir John Major, Sir Tony Blair, Gordon Brown, Boris Johnson, Liz Truss and Rishi Sunak) who never acceded to the peerage.
+Grenville was one of relatively few prime ministers who never acceded to the peerage.

 The town of Grenville, Quebec, was named after George Grenville.
 The town is in turn the namesake for the Grenville orogeny, a long-lived Mesoproterozoic mountain-building event associated with the assembly of the supercontinent Rodinia.
 Its record is a prominent orogenic belt which spans a significant portion of the North American continent, from Labrador to Mexico, and extends to Scotland.

+The alternate history novel The Two Georges (1995), by Richard Dreyfuss and Harry Turtledove, is set in a world where America is still part of the British Empire in the 1990s, the Revolution never having happened.
+In the first chapter, Grenville is referenced as a prominent politician who failed to gain the prime ministry, implying that this is the point of divergence, as the Stamp Act and other relevant catalysts would not have happened.